nr23730/nc-passwords-app/README.md

 - View/Set/Unset your favorites
 - Fast search of your passwords
 - View your passwords in folder view
-- Optional Local Biometric Authentication
+- Optional local biometric authentication
 - Local cache of your passwords (if you have no current internet connection)
 - Nextcloud theming
-- Displaying the logos of supported websites for saved passwords
+- Displaying the icons of linked websites

 <img src="screenshots/1.jpg" alt="drawing" width="215"/>
 <img src="screenshots/2.jpg" alt="drawing" width="215"/>